mehrdadanvar/orca_dictionary/README.md

 ## V1 Popular English Words

 This version is a small and simple collection of 25K common English words that elementary to upper intermediate learners can benefit from.
-All of the words are can be found in a the <code>populars.json</code> file in the api directory.
+All of the words can be found in a the <code>populars.json</code> file in the api directory.
 The file represents a list of 25K objects each of which represent a word with a 3 key-value pairs.